Boston College Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Boston College, approximately 41% of students took out student loans averaging $4,097 a year.
-That adds up to $16,388 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Boston College, approximately 37% of students took out student loans averaging $4,003 a year.
+That adds up to $16,012 over four years for those students.

 Boston College Undergraduate Student Diversity

 There are also 5,154 graduate students at the school.